MaterialFoundry/MaterialDeck/docs/moduleSettings/moduleSettings.md

 It will attempt to create a connection as many times as configured here.
 So if set to 5, Material Deck will attempt to connect 5 times, after which it stops.
 You will then have to refresh Foundry to retry the connection.

 Setting this to 0 will cause Material Deck to keep trying to connect indefinitely.

+## Image Cache Size
+Material Deck often has to generate and send a lot of images to the Stream Deck, which can be time consuming.
+To improve performance, an image cache is implemented which stores images in the Stream Deck app.
+This means that if an image has to be sent that has already been sent previously (maybe because you switched between two folders), Material Deck no longer has to generate and then send that image, instead it tells the Stream Deck app to display an image from the cache.

+The image cache size is the amount of images to store.
+A higher value will improve performance (for a longer time), but it increases memory (RAM) usage.